Zsoltbanyai/subreddit-lookup/README.md

 - npm

 ## Quick Start
-0. Before you start, you're going to need a token to communicate with Reddit's API.
-Refer to [this](https://browntreelabs.com/scraping-reddits-api-with-snoowrap/) link to get started.
-After you acquired the credentials, you're going to have to create a .env file in the backend directory.

 1. Clone the repository: `git clone https://github.com/Zsoltbanyai/subreddit-lookup.git`
 2. Change into the directory: `cd subreddit-lookup`
 3. Install dependencies: `npm install` in both the **frontend** and **backend** directories
+4. Before you start, you're going to need a token to communicate with Reddit's API.
+Refer to [this](https://browntreelabs.com/scraping-reddits-api-with-snoowrap/) link to get started.
+After you acquired the credentials, you're going to have to create a .env file in the backend directory and add the following:
+- `CLIENT_ID=<your client id>`
+- `CLIENT_SECRET=<your client secret>`
+- `REFRESH_TOKEN=<your refresh token>`
+- `PORT=3001`
-4. Start the development server: `npm start` in the root directory
+5. Start the development server: `npm start` in the root directory
-5. Open http://localhost:5173 in your browser
+6. Open http://localhost:5173 in your browser